sksaif1/SQL_Projects/hospital/README.md

 # Hospital  Database Model

-This project base on hospital management system.It is facilitate to run hopital and record all data.
+This project base on hospital management system.
+It's facilitate to run hopital and record all data.

 In this project have 15 tables: